evangeliazve/aacl-public/README.md

 DATA/collection_scripts/climatenewsfr_data_collection_X.py
 ```

 These scripts document the collection procedure used for the CLIMATENEWSFR corpus.
+They are parameterized command-line scripts and do not execute at import time.

-News articles were collected with the GNews Python library.
+News articles were collected with Google News RSS/decoding utilities.
 X-sharing activity was collected through the X API.

 Raw article text, raw social-media traces, and private collection files are not redistributed.